What are Actinic keratoses (AKs)?

 Dr Sewell has years of experience treating patients with AKs and will put together a management plan to treat your AKs and if appropriate include treatment of surrounding areas to reduce the risk of new AKs forming and the frequency of new AK formation.

-Actinic keratoses appointments in Surrey and London
+Actinic keratoses appointments in Surrey

 To take the first step to expert diagnosis and management of your skin condition BOOK AN APPOINTMENT with Dr Sewell today.